igorlord/draft-lubashev-quic-partial-reliability/draft-lubashev-quic-partial-reliability.md

 Unsent Bytes:

-: A variable-length integer indicating the number of data octets past Sent Data that have expired but have never been sent and will not be transmitted.
+: A variable-length integer indicating the number of data octets past Min Stream Data that have expired but have never been sent and will not be transmitted.
 If Unsent Bytes field is absent, it is presumed to be 0.

 Since Stream 0 MUST be reliable, Stream ID MUST NOT be 0.
-If Unsent Bytes field is present in the frame, it MUST NOT be 0 (reserved for the future use).
+If Unsent Bytes field is present in the frame, it MUST NOT be 0.

 If Unsent Bytes field is present in the frame, it implies that all data previously sent to the receiver on the stream has expired.
-Hence, Sent Data is implicitly the Largest Sent Data on the stream.
+Hence, Min Stream Data is the current stream data offset of the stream.

 Min Stream Offset ({{min-stream-offset}}) for Stream ID is determined by the formula:

 ~~~
-  Min Stream Offset = Sent Data + Unsent Bytes
+  Min Stream Offset = Min Stream Data + Unsent Bytes
 ~~~

 The Min Stream Offset for a stream MUST NOT be reduced by the sender